Products / Drilling Fluids

 • Use warmer water (above 50°F) for better hydration

-Symptoms: Frothy mud, reduced density and lifting power
+Frothy mud, reduced density and lifting power.

 • Check for leaky pump seals or plungers sucking air